Table of contents

 My favorite vendor of all, though, is La Otilia, which is certified as “the first 100% gluten-free premises in Mexico.”
 This is where I had a tasty gluten-free beer, from a brand that I previously had never tried before!
 La Otilia also has desserts and snacks.

 Best for tacos in Mexico City

 Bring on the tacos — this is why I came!

-Taquería Tlaquepaque s a mouthful, but fun to say.
-It became our favorite downtown Centro spot for tacos, tortas, vegetarian choices and fresh smoothies.
+Taquería Tlaquepaque is a mouthful, but fun to say.
+It became our favorite downtown Centro spot for tacos, tortas (for your gluten-loving travel buddy), vegetarian choices and fresh smoothies.
 To note: lots of choices of everything.
 Popular all the time.
 Cash only.
 Delicious tacos.
 Vegetarian tortas, for Dan.
 The smoothies are HUGE (try the guava, or “guayaba” in Spanish).

 Tacos de Canasta Las Rejas